nalgeon/sqlean/docs/ipaddr.md

 # ipaddr: IP address manipulation in SQLite

 Functions to manipulate IPs and subnets.
+Created by [Vincent Bernat](https://github.com/vincentbernat).

 ⚠️ This extension is not available on Windows.